arduino/docs-content/content/software/app-lab/4.apps/3.manage-apps/manage-apps.md

   - UNO Q
 ---

-Learn how to  create, duplicate, import, export, and delete Apps in Arduino App Lab.
+Organize and manage your projects in the **My Apps** library.
+Use these workflows to create, duplicate, import, and export Apps.

 ## Open an App